xlimit91/xlimit91-block-list/README.md

 - Add regex.list to your Pi-Hole
   - Open your console and go to the folder where regex.list is located: cd /etc/pihole/
   - Copy my regex.list entries and paste it into yours.
 Save your regex.list file

+(INFO/CHANGELOG)
+You can add the list to your adblock or Pi-Hole if you want.
+I will try to keep it up-to-date regularly.
+- Added blacklist and regex.list seperately.
+- List.txt » This list will probably not receive any new updates, or at least at longer intervals.
+List remains online, as some still use it: https://raw.githubusercontent.com/xlimit91/xlimit91-block-list/master/List.txt